Meeker Office Closure

 Based on all the evidence presented, the hearing examiner will determine the weight to be given to any factor and that factor's effect on the duration of the suspension term.

 A person may appeal the hearing examiner's initial decision to the Parks and Wildlife Commission.
-A written notice of appeal must be filed with the Commission within thirty (30) days of the licensee’s receipt of the hearing examiner’s initial decision.
+A written notice of appeal must be filed with the Commission within 45 days from the date contained in the certificate of service accompanying the initial decision.
 The notice of appeal should include:

 The notice of appeal must be sent to: